 Deciding to quit

+When a person starts using drugs, smoking, alcohol, the internet, etc. They never imagine that they will become addicted to it.
+They think they can quit anytime they want.
+Overtime the addiction seems to take over their life.
+Then they realize they find it difficult to stop.
 The first step in being free from your addiction is your decision to quit.
 It is at this stage when you recognize that you have a problem and you need help to overcome it.
 To help you find clarity, it will be best if you can write down the harmful effects of your addiction to your body, finances, or relationships, among others.
 Think about what triggers you and how your addiction transformed your life in a bad light.
+Putting the list so it is viewable to you will remind you what your addiction is doing to you.
 This list will be a powerful reminder that will encourage you to stop.

 A mother will be able to observe behavioral changes in her children.
 Observation will help a mother to recognize if their child has an addiction.
 She will also understand if their child wants to stop their addiction.
 Find ways to encourage your child to find it within themselves to decide to quit.
 Spend more quality time with them and always keep an open communication.